siddha-forever/AdmissionPrediction/README.md

 ## Results

 We split the dataset into training and testing sets and train multiple models including Logistic Regression and Decision Tree Classifier.
-We then evaluate their performance.
+We then evaluate their performance.  <br/>

-Logistic Regression:
+Logistic Regression:  <br/>
-	•	R-squared score: 0.8060630460887068
+	•	R-squared score: 0.8060630460887068 <br/>

-Decision Tree Classifier:
+Decision Tree Classifier:  <br/>
-	•	Mean Squared Error: 5.440142918701523
+	•	Mean Squared Error: 5.440142918701523  <br/>
-	•	Accuracy: 0.9507733948577994
+	•	Accuracy: 0.9507733948577994  <br/>

+## Conclusion

+In this project, we explored data pre-processing, visualization, and model training for predicting university admission chances.
+We evaluated the performance of logistic regression and decision tree classifiers.
+The models provide insights into the admission chances, though further tuning and exploration of other models may improve the results.